wangtuguahhh/How-to-bid-against-next-SpaceX-Falcon-9-launch/README.md

 ## 🎯 Objectives:
 * Build an accurate model to predict the outcome of Falcon 9 first stage landing
 * Answer the questions:
-  - How much to offer to bid SpaceX next Falcon 9 launch?
+  - How much to offer to outbid SpaceX next Falcon 9 launch?
   - What features have more impact on the first stage landing outcome?
 ## 🛠 Tools:
 * Python for: